Cloudways vs WP Engine vs WPX Hosting: Features Comparison

 WP Engine offers its proprietary firewall, along with a malware scanner and disk write protection.
 This combination prevents malicious code from embedding itself into your website’s file system.

 They review the code, make sure your website’s core is up to date and patched, use Multi-Factor Authentication for added security, encrypt your site’s traffic with SSL, watch out for threats and block them, and have a plan for when things go wrong with disaster recovery measures in place.

 All the hosts integrate SSL certificates into your dashboard.

 You can activate them on the correct tab to ensure that your website is protected with a padlock.
 This is crucial, especially for online stores, as SSL certificates encrypt users’ data to prevent theft.
 Even for regular websites, having SSL protection can help you rank higher in search engines.

 Cloudways regularly updates its servers with security patches to remove vulnerabilities and provides a dedicated firewall for your website’s protection.

 Winner: WP Engine

 Cloudways vs WPX Hosting vs WP Engine: Customer Support

 For Cloudways, you can buy the Advanced Support add-on to get priority support or the Premium Support add-on for direct phone contact and a dedicated Slack channel.

 WP Engine has more than 100 WordPress experts who are ready to help you.
 They offer customer support all day and night through live chat for everyone.
-You can also call them 24/7, except if you have the Personal plan.
-If your problem can’t be fixed right away through chat or phone, the support team will make a special request to help you.
+You can call them 24/7, except if you have a Personal plan.
+If your problem can’t be fixed immediately through chat or phone, the support team will make a special request to help you.